Theo Todman's Web Page - Notes Pages

 - My intention has been to participate in these societies just so far as doing so would support my other projects by way of stimulation and the opportunity for interaction.
 As such, most of the time recorded against this project could equally be recorded against others.

-Summary of Progress during October - December 2018- I spent 1.75 hours in 4Q18 on this Project, or related work (1.75 hours YTD, where for "YTD" - Year to Date - I mean the (academic) year that commenced in October 2018).
-That's 13.5% of the planned effort (13.5% YTD).
-Overall, 0.3% of my Project effort in the Quarter was directed towards this project (making 0.3% YTD) - as against 1.9% planned (1.8% YTD).
+- I have spent 3.5 hours YTD on this Project, or related work, where for "YTD" - Year to Date - I mean the (academic) year that commenced in October 2024).
+That's 26.8% of the planned effort.
+Overall, 0.1% of my Project effort YTD has been directed towards this project.

-Plans for the Near Future: - Because of the need to focus on higher-priority projects, it is not possible to schedule much time on this project.
+- Because of the need to focus on higher-priority projects, it is not realistically possible to schedule much time on this project for the coming academic year.
+As is my usual practice, I’ve scheduled 1 hour / week for the first Quarter of the academic year.
+We’ll see how this goes.

 - ISPE

-- Investigate & take part in ISPE Ning,
+- Investigate & take part in ISPE Ning.

 - Read "ISPE - The Thousander",